 -

-Xu Kim posted an update 2 months ago
+Xu Kim posted an update 3 months, 3 weeks ago

 To date, numerous mathematical models have been proposed on the basis of some types of Hebbian synaptic learning to account for the activity-dependent development of orientation maps as well as neuronal orientation selectivity.
 These models successfully reproduced orientation map-like spatial patterns.
 Nevertheless, we still have questions (1) How does synaptic rewiring occur in the visual cortex during the formation of orderly orientation maps in early life?
 (2) How does visual experience contribute to the maturation of orientation selectivity of visual cortical neurons and reorganize orientation maps?
 (3) How does the sensitive period for orientation plasticity end?
 In this study, we performed animal experiments and mathematical modeling to understand the mechanisms underlying synaptic rewiring for experience-dependent formation and reorganization of orientation maps.
 At first, we visualized orientation maps from the intrinsic signal optical imaging in area 17 of kittens reared under single-orientation expoce.
 We also reproduced the experimentally obtained sensitive period profile for orientation plasticity.
 The excellent agreement between experimental observations and theoretical reproductions suggests that the BDNF-induced competitive interaction among synaptic contacts from different axons on the same spine is an important factor for the experience-dependent formation and reorganization of orientation selectivity and orientation maps.With recent technological advances in microscopy and image acquisition of tissue sections, further developments of tools are required for viewing, transforming, and analyzing the ever-increasing amounts of high-resolution data produced.
 In the field of neuroscience, histological images of whole rodent brain sections are commonly used for investigating brain connections as well as cellular and molecular organization in the normal and diseased brain, but present a problem for the typical neuroscientist with no or limited programming experience in terms of the pre- and post-processing steps needed for analysis.
 To meet this need we have designed Nutil, an open access and stand-alone executable software that enables automated transformations, post-processing, and analyses of 2D section images using multi-core processing (OpenMP).
 The software is written in C++ for efficiency, and provides the user with a clean and easy graphical user interface for specifying the input and output parameters.
 Nutil currently contains four separate tools (1) A transformation toolchain named “Transform” that allows for rotation, mirroring and scaling, resizing, and renaming of very large tiled tiff images.
 (2) “TiffCreator” enables the generation of tiled TIFF images from other image formats such as PNG and JPEG.
 (3) A “Resize” tool completes the preprocessing toolset and allows downscaling of PNG and JPEG images with output in PNG format.
 (4) The fourth tool is a post-processing method called “Quantifier” that enables the quantification of segmented objects in the context of regions defined by brain atlas maps generated with the QuickNII software based on a 3D reference atlas (mouse or rat).
 The output consists of a set of report files, point cloud coordinate files for visualization in reference atlas space, and reference atlas images superimposed with color-coded objects.
 The Nutil software is made available by the Human Brain Project (https//www.humanbrainproject.eu) at https//www.nitrc.org/projects/nutil/.Objective The ability to detect frequency variation is a fundamental skill necessary for speech perception.
 It is known that musical expertise is associated with a range of auditory perceptual skills, including discriminating frequency change, which suggests the neural encoding of spectral features can be enhanced by musical training. click here In this study, we measured auditory cortical responses to frequency change in musicians to examine the relationships between N1/P2 responses and behavioral performance/musical training.
 Methods Behavioral and electrophysiological data were obtained from professional musicians and age-matched non-musician participants.
 Behavioral data included frequency discrimination detection thresholds for no threshold-equalizing noise (TEN), +5, 0, and -5 signal-to-noise ratio settings.
 Auditory-evoked responses were measured using a 64-channel electroencephalogram (EEG) system in response to frequency changes in ongoing pure tones consisting of 250 and 4,000 Hz, and the magnitudes of frequene related to behavioral thresholds for frequency discrimination in musicians.
 Larger P2 amplitudes in musicians compared to non-musicians reflects musical training-induced neural plasticity.Objective Many pieces of research have focused on pain within individuals, but little attention has been paid to whether pain can change an individual’s empathic ability and affect social relationships. link2 The purpose of this study is to explore how chronic low back pain changes empathy.
 Methods Twenty-four chronic low back pain patients and 22 healthy controls were recruited.
 We set up an experimental pain-exposed model for each healthy subject.
 All subjects received a painful-empathic magnetic resonance scan.
 After the scan, all subjects rated the pain intensity and multiple empathy-related indicators.
 The clinical assessment scale was the 20-item Basic Empathy Scale in Adults.
 Result The chronic low back pain patients reported lower scores on the total scores of BES-A, the subscale scores of emotional disconnection and cognitive empathy, and the discomfort rating.
 The fMRI results in the chronic low back pain patients showed that there were multiple abnormal brain pathways centered on the anterior insula.
 The DTI results in the chronic low back pain patients showed that there were reduced fractional anisotropy values in the corpus callosum, bilateral anterior thalamic radiation (ATR), right posterior thalamic radiation (PTR), right superior longitudinal fasciculus (SLF), and left anterior corona radiate (ACR).
 Conclusion Our study found that patients with chronic low back pain have impaired empathy ability.
 The abnormal functional connectivity of multiple brain networks, multiple damaged white matter tracts, and the lower behavioral scores in chronic low back pain patients supported our findings.[This corrects the article DOI 10.3389/fnhum.2019.00390.].Objectives To investigate the long-term effects on cognition and brain function after installing treadmill workstations in offices for 13 months.
 Methods Eighty healthy overweight or obese office workers aged 40-67 years were individually randomized to an intervention group, receiving a treadmill workstation and encouraging emails, or to a control group, continuing to work as usual.
 Effects on cognitive function, hippocampal volume, prefrontal cortex (PFC) thickness, and circulating brain-derived neurotrophic factor (BDNF) were analyzed.
 Further, mediation analyses between changes in walking time and light-intensity physical activity (LPA) on changes in BDNF and hippocampal volume between baseline and 13 months, and multivariate analyses of the baseline data with percentage sitting time as the response variable, were performed.
 Results No group by time interactions were observed for any of the outcomes.
 In the mediation analyses, positive associations between changes in walking time and LPA on changes in hippocampal volume were observed, although not mediated by changes in BDNF levels.
 In the multivariate analyses, a negative association between percentage sitting time and hippocampal volume was observed, however only among those older than 51 years of age.
 Conclusion Although no group by time interactions were observed, our analyses suggest that increased walking and LPA may have positive effects on hippocampal volume and that sedentary behavior is associated with brain structures of importance for memory functions.
 Trial Registration http://www.ClinicalTrials.gov as NCT01997970.[This corrects the article DOI 10.3389/fnhum.2020.00211.].[This corrects the article DOI 10.3389/fnbeh.2020.00089.].Alzheimer’s disease (AD) is the leading cause of dementia in the world, accounting for 50-75% of cases.
 Currently, there is limited treatment for AD.
 The current pharmacological therapy minimizes symptom progression but does not reverse brain damage.
 Studies focused on nonpharmacological treatment for AD have been developed to act on brain plasticity and minimize the neurotoxicity caused by the amyloid-beta (Aβ) peptide.
 Using a neurotoxicity model induced by Aβ in rats, the present study shows that physical (PE) and cognitive exercise (CE) reverse recognition memory deficits (with a prominent effect of long-term object recognition memory), decrease hippocampal lipid peroxidation, restore the acetylcholinesterase activity altered by Aβ neurotoxicity, and seems to reverse, at least partially, hippocampal tissue disorganization.There is increasing evidence that sex differences in the brain may contribute to gender-related behavioral differences, including cognitive function.
 Literature has revealed gender dimorphisms in cognitive function between males and females.
 Additionally, several risk factors associated with cognitive decline depend on chronological age.
 It is well recognized that the process of aging is associated with a decline in cognitive ability and brain function.
 Various explanations may account for these gender-related cognitive differences and age-associated cognitive changes.
 Recent investigations have highlighted the importance of vitamin C in maintaining brain health and its association with cognitive function in both cognitively intact and impaired cohorts.
 The present review explores previous literature that has evaluated differences in plasma/brain vitamin C between genders and during aging.
 It then assesses whether these age and gender-related differences may affect the relationship between plasma/brain vitamiain regulation.
 This review encourages future investigations to take into account both gender and age when assessing the link between plasma vitamin C concentrations and cognitive function. link3 Further large scale investigations are required to assess whether differences in cognitive function between genders and age groups may be causally attributed to plasma vitamin C status and brain distribution and utilization.